Pulmonary Thromboembolism (Blood Clots in the Lungs) in Dogs

 How is pulmonary thromboembolism in dogs treated?

 Many dogs with thromboembolism are first treated as inpatients until the oxygen levels in their blood return to normal.
-Oxygen therapy may be a part of their treatment, but response to oxygen therapy may be variable.
-Once the dog returns home, it is important to restrict activity to prevent worsening of low levels of oxygen in the blood or fainting.
+Oxygen therapy may be a part of their treatment, but response to oxygen therapy is variable.
+Once the dog returns home, it is important to restrict activity to prevent fainting and further decline in blood oxygen levels.

-There are some medications available for treating this disorder.
-Heparin is a medication to prevent blood from clotting (anticoagulant) that may help to prevent future clots from forming, but will not cause existing clots to break up.
+Some medications are available for treating this disorder.
+Heparin is a medication to prevent blood from clotting (anticoagulant).
+It may help to prevent future clots but will not break up existing clots.
 Warfarin is another anticoagulant that may be considered for long-term treatment.
-With it, dosage adjustments are necessary to keep blood clotting at a specific level, and carefully balancing the risk of further clots with the risk of bleeding complications is needed to prevent development of further clots.
+With warfarin, dosage adjustments are necessary to keep blood clotting at a specific level, and to balance the risk of further clots with the risk of bleeding complications.

-Anti-platelet medications such as clopidogrel (brand name Plavix®) or Aspirin are also sometimes used as a preventive medication in dogs with disorders that might put them at increased risk for developing PTE.
+Anti-platelet medications such as clopidogrel (e.g., brand name Plavix®) or Aspirin are also sometimes used as preventive medications in dogs with disorders that might put them at increased risk of developing PTE.

 Medications to dissolve existing clots (thrombolytic drugs) have been tried but their effective use without complications is not clear.